ay-lab/selfish/README.md

 ### Output
 Output of Selfish is a matrix of p-values indicating the probability of differential conformation (Smaller values mean more significant.).
 X and Y coordinates indicate the bin midpoints.
+Another optional output is the log fold changes file.
+It is simply produced by `log2((map1 + 1) / (map2 + 1))`
-File format of the output is a binary numpy file.
+File format of the outputs is a binary numpy file.
 It can be read by using Numpy as follows.
 ```python
 import numpy as np
 matrix = np.load("/path/to/output/selfish.npy")